Leonardoth/clone_netflix/README.md

 ### Todo:

-- Change Icons for Footer, banner and List
 - Progress bar for shows
 - Cleanup unused assets/code
+- Banners be dinamically, get random banner from array, use it's tags/image, show mobile or full image dependig on device.

+- ~~Change Icons for Footer, banner and List~~

 ## Bugs: